 Website builders' pricing plans are all over the map.
-There are free options available, but most of the best ones require a monthly subscription fee.
+There are free options available, but most of the best easy to use website builders require a monthly subscription fee.
 Since you probably plan to keep your site live for a while, it makes sense to take advantage of any pay-up-front discounts.
 The monthly fee most sites quote is only valid if you pay for a year upfront, for example.

 Can you build a professional website for free?
 Many sites offer free plans, but there is always some catch.
 From their perspective, a free plan is a way for you to try out the product.
 They know that it will entice a lot of people to sign up.
 The ones who like the service and find it meets their needs will upgrade to get more features or more bandwidth.